garciagimenezangel/Python/ESYRCE/processing/README.md

 - divideFieldByAreaBlock.py: divide a field in the data by the area of the block

+- calculateEvolutionMetrics.py: calculate time series of metrics

+- clusterEvolutionMetrics.py: calculate slope of the metrics and trajectory types

 Notes:

 - CRS must be 'EPSG:23028' for layer z28 and 'EPSG:23030' for z30